collabnix/kubelabs/Helm101/helm-charts.md

 helm create hands-on-helm
 ```

-You will notice that the above directory structure has now been created, and that these are not empty files, but have detailed descriptions and templates within them.
-Open up the values.yaml present, and you will notice that this is a basic resource to start a simple nginx server.
+You will notice that the above directory structure has now been created and that these are not empty files, but have detailed descriptions and templates within them.
+Open up the values.yaml present and you will notice that this is a basic resource to start a simple Nginx server.
 The Chart.yaml contains some basic metadata information about the chart.
-Meanwhile you can see that the charts folder is empty.
+Meanwhile, you can see that the charts folder is empty.
 This is because this chart has no dependencies as of yet.

 The templates folder holds sample templates.
 Currently, there are templates for: